logo

 PropTypeDescription

-rawstringRaw code text (backticks are stripped)
+rawstringRaw code text including backticks

 Default output: <code>